Financial Tips for Young Adults

 Whether you are a new college graduate or nearing retirement, it’s important to think ahead about your future.
 Along with personal goals and objectives, it’s also important to plan for your financial future.
 Part of this plan should include creating a budget.
 You should get in the habit of tracking how much you make on average from month to month.
 You should then come up with a list of monthly expenses to see how much money you can expect to spend on nonessential items like restaurants, going to the movies or the latest video game.

 There are so many ways to create a budget.
 You can try the all-cash diet, so you only spend how much you take out at the ATM.
-Many people use mobile apps such as Ent’s Money Insight and Money Insight Lite to learn valuable insights about your habits, track expenses and help you to make smart financial decisions.
+Many people use mobile apps to learn valuable insights about your habits, track expenses and help you to make smart financial decisions.
 The 50/30/20 rule is another popular option.
-This means spending 50% of your earnings on essentials items (needs), 30% on unessential items (wants) and putting 20% in savings.
+This means spending 50% of your earnings on essential items (needs), 30% on unessential items (wants) and putting 20% in savings.

 Creating a budget helps people get a better idea of where their finances are headed.
 You can set goals for saving your money, whether it’s paying for college, buying your first car or renting an apartment.
 You will also learn to adjust your spending habits if your income changes unexpectedly.